windero-os/winderos-streamelements-widgets-and-elements/Overlays/Widgets/multi_type_goal/readme.md

 ## Setting information

+### Goal settings

+A goal can be displayed in two ways.

+1. current / goal
+2. remaining

+Both options can display also a percentage value.
+For format 1 it is the fullfilment percentage so 10% you reached 10% of the goal.
+For format 2 it is the remaining percentage.
+So here 10% would mean, that 10% of the goal remain.

+If you want to hide the goal but not delete the widget from the overlay. you can activate the "Hide the goal" option.

+The leading image is a small image in front of the row.

+Last you can add here options for when the goal is reached.

+1. Play a sound when the goal is reached (Optional)
+2. Change the background color of the goal line

 ### Manual management

 In this setting group you can do a few manual changes to the goal counter.